 Instead of clamming up and fuming, I could have explained to my husband why a few steps forward were a good idea; I felt it was a gesture of respect for the older gentleman.
 Plus it saved us time when it was finally time to accept the gift!

 But I didn’t talk and I never got to hear his reason for staying put either.
 And so we robbed ourselves of our first “hard” but hopefully fruitful conversation as a newlywed married couple.

 6. Submission won’t always be demanded of me

-I grew up with a tough dad.
-But I am married to a sweet easy man.
+I grew up with a tough dad but I married a sweet easy man.

-I find that when something is not demanded of me or spelled out in black and white, it’s easy to excuse myself out of that responsibility.
+Because of my upbringing, when something is not spelled out in black and white, I tend to excuse myself out of that responsibility.

-Most husbands don’t walk around waving “I am the head honcho” placards, demanding acquiesce.
+But most healthy husbands don’t walk around waving “I am the head honcho” placard, demanding acquiesce.

-It’s important for wives who have gentler husbands to understand that just because they can get away with something doesn’t mean it’s right or it won’t hurt their husband or their marriage
+This is important for wives with gentler husbands to understand; just because you can get away with something doesn’t mean it’s right or it won’t injure their marriage dynamic.